Judas Jump

 Price: $40.00

 With Andy Fairweather-Low having broken up Amen Corner, multi-instrumentalist Alan Jones was apparently the driver behind forming what became Judas Jump, Finding a sponsor in the form of infamous manager Don Arden.
-Arden fronted Jones an advance and suggest a number of potential collaborators including singer Adrian Williams, former Herd keyboardist/guitarist Andy Bown and drummer Henry Spinetti.
+Arden fronted Jones an advance and suggested a number of potential collaborators including singer Adrian Williams, former Herd keyboardist/guitarist Andy Bown and drummer Henry Spinetti.
 The band line up was eventually completed via the addition of lead guitarist Trevor Williams, and ex-The Mindbenders bass player Charlie Harrison.
 Pulling a page out of the Traffic career management manual they relocated to the Isle of Wight, where they spent a couple of months in seclusion rehearsing and getting comfortable with one another.
 With continued support from Arden, their impressive musical pedigree helped get them signed by the British Parlophone label.
 In an unusual move, Parlophone sent them on a tour of the States, followed by a European jaunt.
 Only then were they given a chance to enter the recording studio resulting in the release of their debut single:

 - 1969's 'Run for Your Life' b/w 'Beer Drinking Woman' (Parlophone catalog number R 5828)